WHAT HAPPENS AT A MEET?

 TIMING THE EVENT

-Results are posted up on the Mezzanine level shortly after the race.
+Results are posted up on the Mezzanine level shortly after the race and online at Ellis Timing.

 VOLUNTEERING AT AN INDOOR TRACK MEET